 All students registered for a taught Master's programme are eligible to apply for a place on our Global Skills Award Programme.
 The programme is designed to broaden your understanding of global issues and current affairs as well as to develop personal skills which will enhance your employability.

-A 2.2 or higher honours degree in Electronics, Computer Engineering (not Computer Science) or a related electronics discipline, Physics or Mathematics (especially Applied).
+A 2.2 or higher honours degree in Electronics, Computer Engineering or a related electronics discipline, Physics or Mathematics (especially Applied).

 English language entry requirements

 The University requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 Certain subjects require a higher level.